axwaizee7/JavaLab/README.md

 ---

 25. a.
-Sort an array in descending order.
+Sort an array in descending order. _(April 9)_

     b.
-Read an array of n elements and calculate average of the elements.
+Read an array of n elements and calculate average of the elements. _(April 3)_

 ---

 26. a.
-Write a java program to display two dimensional multiplication table as follows:
+Write a java program to display two dimensional multiplication table as follows: _(April 9)_

           1   2   3   4   5   6   7   8   9  10
           2   4   6   8  10  12  14  16  18  20